 Not surprisingly, the guilds here even had their own form of social programs.
 They collected fees from members, and provided money to those who were ill or in need of death benefits.

 David and I both enjoyed going through the collection — and I knew a lot more about this period in history than I had at the beginning!
 It’s a great addition to a day’s itinerary in Stockholm.

 Getting to the Medieval Museum

 The Medieval Museum was just a 10-minute walk from our hotel, the very comfortable Radisson Blu Waterfront.
-Find the best deal, compare prices, and read what other travelers have to say at TripAdvisor about the Radisson Blu at this link.

 You can also get to the museum easily by getting off of the Hop On Hop Off boat or bus tours at the Royal Palace stop.

 For open hours and information about tours, see: http://medeltidsmuseet.stockholm.se/in-english/